Physics of roller coasters: Introduction

 A roller coaster is a machine that uses gravity and inertia to send a train of cars along a winding track.
 The combination of gravity and inertia, along with g-forces and centripetal acceleration give the body certain sensations as the coaster moves up, down, and around the track.
-The forces experienced by the rider are constantly changing, leading to feelings of joy in some riders and nausea in others.
+The forces experienced by the rider are constantly changing, leading to feelings of joy and exhilaration in some riders and nausea in others.

 Energy

 Initially, the car is pulled to the top of the first hill and released, at which point it rolls freely along the track without any external mechanical assistance for the remainder of the ride.
 The purpose of the ascent of the first hill is to build up potential energy that will then be converted to kinetic energy as the ride progresses.
 The initial hill, or the lift hill, is the highest in the entire ride.
 As the train is pulled to the top, it gains potential energy, as explained by the equation for potential energy below:$U_g = mgh$where Ug is potential energy, m is mass, g is acceleration due to gravity and h is height above the ground.
 Two trains of identical mass at different heights will therefore have different potential energies: the train at a greater height will have more potential energy than a train at a lower height.
 This means that the potential energy for the roller coaster system is greatest at the highest point on the track, or the top of the lift hill.
 As the roller coaster train begins its descent from the lift hill, the stored potential energy converts to kinetic energy, or energy of motion.
 The faster the train moves, the more kinetic energy the train gains, as shown by the equation for kinetic energy:$K = \frac{1}{2}mv^2$where K is kinetic energy, m is mass, and v is velocity.
 Because the mass of a roller coaster car remains constant, if the speed is increased, the kinetic energy must also increase.
 This means that the kinetic energy for the roller coaster system is greatest at the bottom of the largest downhill slope on the track, typically at the bottom of the lift hill.
 When the train begins to climb the next hill on the track, the train's kinetic energy is converted back into potential energy, decreasing the train's velocity.
 This process of converting kinetic energy to potential energy and back to kinetic energy continues with each hill.
-The energy is never destroyed but is lost to friction between the car and track bringing the ride to a complete stop.
+The energy is never destroyed but is lost to friction between the car and track, bringing the ride to a complete stop.